razi912/C-Programming/Conditional-Statements/README.md

+# Conditional Statements
-# These are programs for conditional staments
+These are programs for coditional statements.